dfrnt-labs/terminusdb-docs-static/src/app/docs/delete-documents-with-python-client/page.md

   metadata:
     title: How to delete a document using the Python client
     description: >-
-      A guide to show how to delete a document from TerminusCMS using the Python Client
+      A guide to show how to delete a document from TerminusDB using the Python Client
     openGraph:
       images: >-